 Most properties in Panama City are apartments.
-According to Global Property Guide figures, average prices for Panama City in November 2013 were:
+According to Global Property Guide, average apartment prices by end-2015 were:

 Boquete, in Panama’s mountain highlands, has a fast growing expatriate community.
 The popular option here is to buy land and build a home, but there are many completed homes on offer.
 Sample property prices for Boquete are as follows:

 Another desirable location is Coronado, a popular beach town and relaxed community for expats, and only an hour from Panama City.

-After more than 10% annual GDP growth in 2011-2012, Panama’s economy slowed to 8.3% in 2013, and then to 6.1% in 2014, and to 5.8% in 2015—the slowest growth rate in 4 years.
-This reflects work delays at the Panama Canal (from August 2014, the completion date moved several times to June 2016), and the end of other public work projects, and the Colon Free Zone dispute with Venezuela and Colombia.
+After more than 10% annual GDP growth in 2011-2012, Panama’s economy slowed to 6.6% in 2013, and then to 6.1% in 2014, and to 5.8% in 2015—the slowest growth rate in 5 years.
+This reflects work delays at the Panama Canal (from August 2014, the completion date moved several times to June 2016), and the end of other public work projects, and the Colon Free Zone dispute with Venezuela and Colombia .

-The ongoing US$5.25 billion expansion of the Panama Canal, which began in 2007, has experienced delays and cost overruns amounting to US$1.6 billion.
+The recently-opened US$5.25 billion expansion of the Panama Canal, which began in 2007, has experienced delays and cost overruns amounting to US$1.6 billion .
 The expansion project has doubled the capacity of the Panama Canal with the increase in the width and depth of the lanes and locks and the addition of a new lane of traffic that allows more ships and larger ships to pass.
 The canal is expected to more than double average annual canal earnings from US$2 billion, to around US$5 billion in 2016.